islet-project/islet/doc/network.md

 Under this setting, any of the three can act as either server or client.

 And here is how to make "*FVP Host* and *Realm*" capable of communicating through to *PC Host*.
-First of all, make sure you are in the root directory of ISLET and go through the following instructions.
+First of all, make sure you are in the root directory of Islet and go through the following instructions.
 In most cases, you would probably not have to customize network-related arguments and feed them into `fvp-cca`.
 Using a default configuration would be sufficient.
 ```
 # full command: